Why we need your help:

 The T-shirts sizes are now XS (18 available), S(21) and XXL (8) only.

 This handkerchief was produced to celebrate World Migratory Bird Day 2015 and spread its theme ‘Save migratory birds and the places they need’.
 You can find beautifully drawn migratory waterbirds visiting the Republic of Korea on the handkerchief.

 This handkerchief was made of natural cotton, without going through any chemical treatment such as bleaching, optical brightening and dyeing (please refer to the images below), so it has an ivory colour.
 Please avoid tumble-drying at high temperatures.

 The size is 49cm by 49cm.
-The price is KRW 4,500.
 The ink colour is now dark brown.

 UV LED lamp doesn’t absorb light from the fabric, which means that it doesn’t include fluorescence brightening agents / © EAAFP

 Meanwhile, this UV LED lamp absorbs light from the fabric, which means that it includes fluorescence brightening agents / © EAAFP